 A common question that many spine specialists hear from their patients is, “What is fusion surgery?”
 After all, if you’ve just been told that you may be a candidate for a traditional open spine surgery to treat your neck or back pain, you’re likely to have several questions.
 Yet, while it can be extremely important to learn all about the numerous advantages and limitations of this course of treatment, it is equally important for the patient to do their research into alternative forms of spinal treatment that may not be nearly as invasive or traumatic.
 A minimally invasive fusion from Laser Spine Institute, for instance, may offer the pain relief you require on an outpatient basis.

-For decades, spinal fusion surgery was the last bastion of hope for patients who had exhausted all other treatments and were still looking for relief from neck and back pain.
-This surgery is intended to permanently immobilize a deteriorated vertebral segment of the spine, because if the spinal column can’t bend at the affected region, symptoms stemming from movement won’t be experienced.
+For decades, open spinal fusion surgery was the last bastion of hope for patients who had exhausted all other treatments and were still looking for relief from neck and back pain.
+This surgery is intended to permanently stabilize a deteriorated vertebral segment of the spine because if the spinal column is fused at the affected region, symptoms stemming from movement won’t be experienced.